coopdevs/handbook/How-to-add-easy-my-coop-to-an-Odoo-instance.md

 Commit changes and provision to your test instance.

-Once deployed, if you are using the catpcha version, get the captcha keys and set them in Odoo.
+Once deployed, if you are using the captcha version, get the captcha keys and set them in Odoo.